Annual Report Finds Harvard Kennedy School Faculty Remains Largely White, Male

 In a record donation to the Harvard Graduate School of Education, The Saul Zaentz Charitable Foundation gifted $35.5 million to establish an early childhood education initiative, bringing the school’s campaign to 93 percent of its total goal.

-$250 million goal, according to Daphne Layton, the Education School's senior associate dean for development and alumni relations.
+The GSE’s campaign has raised $233 million of its $250 million goal, according to Daphne Layton, the Education School's senior associate dean for development and alumni relations.
 The University has surpassed its overall $6.5 billion goal in a record-breaking fundraising drive, but some schools are still trying to meet their own localized goals.

 The Saul Zaentz Early Childhood Initiative, the first of its kind in the United States, will aim to strengthen preschool education by sponsoring research in the field, improving educational curriculum for early childhood students, sponsoring fellowships for interested students and faculty, and providing better development opportunities for professionals in the field.

 Specifically, the initiative will fund a research study and an early childhood professional learning academy.
 Led by Graduate School of Education professor Nonie K. Lesaux and associate professor Stephanie M. Jones, the Harvard Early Learning Study will track the effect of early learning experiences on the development of a group of three year-old children encompassing a wide variety of socioeconomic, racial, and linguistic backgrounds.
 The Saul Zaentz Academy for Professional Learning in Early Childhood will provide in-person and online learning programs for professionals in the early childhood education field.

 Additionally, the gift will establish the Saul Zaentz Fellows Program, which will sponsor eight GSE master's degree fellowships and one fellowship in the Doctor of Education Leadership Program.